Why Am I So Insecure In My Relationship? Reasons & Ways To Cope

 11. Give your partner breathing space

 Giving your partner freedom in the relationship is vital.
 Trying to control your partner’s actions will only backfire.
 “Accept that he/she may be different from you, and may have different opinions or experience different emotions.
 That does not mean they do not care for you,” says Dr. Bhimani.
 The right amount of space in the relationship can help you both thrive as individuals as well as a couple.

 Do not go into an overthinking spiral if your partner wants to spend a Saturday with their friends instead of you or if they hang up a call without saying, “I love you”.
-Give them room to be their own person and assert the same kind of space for yourself as well.
+Instead, here’s what to do when you feel insecure: give them room to be their own person and assert the same kind of space for yourself as well.
 This will allow you to appreciate each other for who you are instead of feeling insecure about your partner not living up to your version of who they ought to be.

 12. Ask yourself certain questions